Skip to content

 “In this one, you’re directly ignoring their request for the email - but it’s because I feel as though they’re not going to open whatever email I send them.
 I want to get them back on the phone.”

 Plus, in this instance, having a scheduled time to speak is beneficial.
 Why?
-Because you’re more likely to get your prospects’ full focus, especially if it’s simply a timing issue in the way.
+Because you’re more likely to get your prospects’ complete focus, especially if it’s simply a timing issue in the way.

 “In my experience, when I call back and say ‘you asked me to call you back’, they’re more open to talk to me.”

-The last one is a little more controversial and won’t work for every prospect but Ivana finds that with certain prospects, when the conversation is more lighthearted and jovial, you can say something along the lines of:
+The last one is a little more controversial and won’t work for every prospect, but Ivana finds that with specific prospects, when the conversation is more lighthearted and jovial, you can say something along the lines of:

 “Let’s be honest, you’re a very busy person and your mailbox is probably full, you’re never going to open my email.
 Do you have a minute for me to explain why I called just now?”